 On your computer open our latest serial firmware file you downloaded from step 1.
 Once open, click Update.
 (The RED LED will flash rapidly) DO NOT UNPLUG UNTIL LED LIGHT STOPS FLASHING (example B).
 Please note your firmware version should match the version number you downloaded from step 1.
 If nothing happens on your computer screen above identify and update you may have a Java issue.
 Scroll to the bottom of this page and follow *** Java Terminal Workaround ***.

 Follow the dongle screen prompt as your dongle will revert back to default settings (example C).
+Press button on dongle.